 Allergies.
 This is probably one of the most common causes of baldness in dogs.
 Allergies in dogs can be due to molds, dust, dust mites, pollens, parasite/tick/flea bites, and food.
 All these allergens can cause symptoms including itching and baldness (which is sometimes a result of excessive biting & scratching over affected areas).

 Genetics.
 How your fur-baby becomes a bald dog can also be because of genetics.
 Some dog breeds are more prone to hair loss, shedding and baldness than others.
 These dog breeds include Dachshund, Whippet, Doberman Pinscher, to name a few.
-These dog breeds go through pattern or patchy baldness mostly commonly on the chest, back, thighs and outer ear.
+These dog breeds go through pattern or patchy baldness mostly commonly on the chest, back, thighs, and outer ear.

 Infections.
 Another common cause of dog baldness is an infection.
-When your dog has either bacterial or fungal infections (like ringworm), it can lead to baldness, inflammation of the skin and infected crusts on your fur-baby.
+When your dog has either bacterial or fungal infections (like ringworm), it can lead to baldness, inflammation of the skin, and infected crusts on your fur-baby.

 Infestation.
-Also considered to trigger your fur-baby to turn into a bald dog is an infestation of parasites like ticks, fleas, mites (mange, scabies), etc. The constant itching from your pup paired with the bites can result in baldness around the eyes, abdomen, chest and ear areas.
+Also considered to trigger your fur-baby to turn into a bald dog is an infestation of parasites like ticks, fleas, mites (mange, scabies), etc. The constant itching from your pup paired with the bites can result in baldness around the eyes, abdomen, chest, and ear areas.
 It can also cause redness and inflammation of the skin.

 Skin conditions.
 Some skin conditions, like dandruff and eczema, can ultimately lead to baldness.
-These skin conditions cause itchiness and can leave your dog feeling uncomfortable, causing him to scratch, lick, and bite endlessly on certain areas.
+These skin conditions cause itchiness and can leave your dog feeling uncomfortable, causing them to scratch, lick, and bite endlessly on certain areas.

 Nutritional Deficiencies.
-A bald dog may deficiencies in healthy skin and coat promoting nutrients, like keratin (the core component of the hair), sulfur amino acids, and biotin.
+A bald dog may have deficiencies in healthy skin and coat promoting nutrients, like keratin (the core component of the hair), sulfur amino acids, and biotin.